Otto Schimek: Firing squad

 Wehrmacht authorities decided that Schimek would be included in a firing squad.
 His task was to kill a Polish family from the area between Tarnów and Dębica - a father, mother and two sons, who had been caught preparing food for soldiers of the Home Army.
 Otto firmly refused, stating that he would not kill innocent people in Hitler's war.
 His superiors' reaction was quick, and Schimek was immediately sentenced to death for cowardice and desertion.

 Elfrida Kujak later said that when news about the sentence reached his family, Otto's mother wrote a letter to Berlin, pleading for clemency.
 It was too late.
 A few hours before the execution, Schimek wrote a letter to his brother, stating: "I am in a happy mood.
 What do we have to lose?
 Nothing, only our poor lives, as they cannot kill our souls.
 What a hope!
 Today, I am going to heaven, where the Father is waiting.
 May God guard you so that you will join me".

 Death

 Schimek was executed on the morning of November 14, 1944.
 The exact location of his execution is unknown.
 It has only been established that it took place in the village of Lipiny, southeast of Tarnów.
 Afterwards, the locals were reportedly allowed to pick up his body.
 He was reportedly buried in the cemetery in the village of Machowa, located halfway between Tarnów and Dębica.
-An exhumation carried out in the 1990s proved that the man buried in his alleged grave was actually much older at time of death.
+An exhumation carried out in the 1990s proved that the man buried in his alleged grave was actually much older at the time of death.
 It is now believed that Schimek was actually buried alongside other Wehrmacht soldiers at the war cemetery in Łęki Dolne.